 Second reviews for a second transplant are not necessary if the patient is being listed within one year of the first transplant unless the transplanted organ is lost to either recurrent disease or non-compliance.
 However, the Consortium office must be notified at the time the patient is relisted.
 Information will be requested regarding the reason for relisting and current patient demographics.
 All patients requiring listing for a second transplant more than one year following the first transplant will require a second review.

 Candidates who have been previously reviewed by the OSOTC but were never listed, a second (or subsequent) review will be required if more than six months have elapsed since their review.
 Candidates who were previously listed but removed from the waiting list due to reasons other than having been transplanted, a second (or subsequent) review will be required if more than six months has elapsed since their previous review.

 Prospective reviews will be conducted for any patient being listed for a third or subsequent transplant regardless of when the last review or transplant took place.
 The summary must contain detailed information regarding why the previous transplants failed and an explanation of why the program feels a subsequent transplant will be successful and what measures will be taken to improve the chance for success.
 In addition to the review, a conference call may be held for the committee to discuss the case.

 All patients who are not deemed urgent shall not be listed with UNOS until the review is completed by the OSOTC.
 Urgent patients are defined as follows:

-- Heart: status 1A or an occasional unstable 1B as deemed appropriate by the Medical Director
+- Heart: status 1, 2 or deemed appropriate by the Medical Director

 - Liver: status 1 or a MELD/PELD score of equal to or greater than 22